kov4l3nko/kov4l3nko.github.io_content/blog/2016-07-05-error-based-image-format-from-apple/index.md

 # A quick word on Netpbm image formats

+---

+__UPDATE from Dec 10, 2017:__ The PBM image is not visible in the latest desktop/mobile Safari anymore.
+Maybe they canceled PBM support (it would be a smart move, BTW).

+---

 Netpbm formats are quite old image formats developed in the 1980s.
 However, the latest Safari browsers (Safari 9.1.1 on Mac and MobileSafari on iOS 9.x) still support them.

 Here is a test example for your browser: